zenozeng/emacs-mode.ahk/README.md

 # emacs-mode.ahk

-Provide limited emacs style keybindings
+Emacs keybindings for Windows Applications using AutoHotKey.

 ## FAQ